-Here is an example from Stack Overflow for your reference.
+Here is an example from Code Utility for your reference.

 As confirmed in the comments by user 11684, even Apple allows apps to read your clipboard (though only while they are in the foreground).
 Here is the link to the documentation that returns the data of the clipboard.